ColinJClemence/DataScienceStuff/curriculum/week-08/1.3-lesson/readme.md

 > Note: This is referring to the commented line: `plt.axvline(x=.55556,color='k',ls='dashed')`

-## Demo: The Problem with Generalizing - Topics and Finger Exercises (5 mins)
+## Demo: The Problem with Generalizing - Topics and Exercises (5 mins)

 So you've learned a new trick.
 Great!